-5.4.3 Cyclones and Storm Surges in Polder 28/2
+5.7 Cyclones and Storm Surges in Polder 28/1

 Tropical cyclones from the Bay of Bengal accompanied by storm surges are one of the major disasters in the coastal regions in Bangladesh.
 The high number of casualties is due to the fact that cyclones are always associated with storm surges, sometimes with surge heights of even more than 9m.
-For example, the 1876 cyclone had a surge height of 13.6 m and in 1970 the height was 9.11 m.
-By observing the tracks of different cyclones affecting the country in the last decade, the country's southward portion has been classified into three risk zones namely, high risk zone, risk zone, and wind risk zone (Map 5.4).
-Polder 28/2 falls in the wind risk zone which possesses some vulnerability due to the strong winds, and surge heights associated with cyclones.
-However, from field observations, no major damage is found in the polder during the recent cyclonic events such as SIDR (2007), AILA (2009) and MOHASEN (2013).
+For example, the 1876 cyclone had a surge height of 13.6 m and in 1970 the height was 9.11 m. observing the tracks of different cyclones affecting the country in the last decade, the countries southward portion has been classified into three risk zones namely, high risk zone, risk zone, and wind risk zone (Map 5.11).
+Polder 28/1 falls in the wind risk zone which possesses some vulnerability due to the strong winds, and surge heights associated with cyclones.
+From field observations it was found that the polder did not undergo any major damage during the recent cyclones.